• Skip to primary navigation

 Jump to:

-• Why You’ll Love This French Onion Soup Recipe With Red Wine
+• Why You’ll Love This Easy French Onion Soup Recipe

 • How To Make French Onion Soup With Red Wine

-• Expert Tips For Making Red Wine French Onion Soup
+• Expert Tips for Making French Onion Soup with Red Wine

-• What to serve with this Recipe for French Onion Soup
+• What to Serve with French Onion Soup with Red Wine

 • More Recipes To Try

-Why You’ll Love This French Onion Soup Recipe With Red Wine
+Why You’ll Love This Easy French Onion Soup Recipe

 See recipe card below for a full list of ingredients and measurements.